 2. Scalability for business growth

 An outdated ERP system can limit a company’s ability to scale.
-Migrating to a modern ERP ensures the system grows with the business.
+Implementing a modern ERP ensures the system grows with the business.
 For instance, it can handle larger datasets, support new locations, and integrate with advanced tools like CRM platforms or analytics software.

 3. Access to advanced features